| |

 Step 1: Optimize Minecraft Mob AI for client when server lag occurs

 While this would do nothing to speed up server TPS (TPS stands for Ticks Per Second.
-Learn more here: https://apexminecrafthosting.com/what-is-minecraft-tps/), it would at least make the game seem more tolerable, and improve things a lot for players on slow network connections.
+Learn more here: https://apexminecrafthosting.com/what-is-minecraft-tps/), it would at least make the game seem more tolerable and improve things a lot for players on slow network connections.
 It’s something to think about.
-When the connection is restored to the server, the server sends a packet to the client telling them the real position of the mob and at worse, the server rubber-bands the mob.
+When the connection is restored to the server, the server sends a packet to the client telling them the actual position of the mob, and at worse, the server rubber-bands the mob.

 Step 2: Optimize Minecraft Latency by Sharing the Seed